hyperandroid/MoMa/readme.md

 MoMa has the following features:

 * Solves very deep transitive dependencies.
-* Supports bundled files (all files concatenaded for production environments)
+* Bundled files (all files concatenaded for production environments)
-* Supports single file retrieval (get file by file for testing environments)
+* Single file retrieval (get file by file for testing environments)
+* Only javascript files loading
+* Load Mixing of JavaScript file libraries and Modules loading
+* Reentrant notification points.
 * It does not pollute global namespace.
 * Based on John Resig's Class pattern.

 ##MoMa.ModuleManager

-The MoMaModuleManager object is the entry point to modules definition.
+The MoMa ModuleManager object is the entry point to modules definition.
 It is responsible for loading modules, solving dependencies, notify callback observers about modules being solved, loading libraries, etc.

+The ModuleManager will make dependencies on Class files, and not file names, making the loader a consistent Class object and hierarchy manager.
+It is expected that one JavaScript module file will contain at least a symbol equal to the module name.

 MoMa.ModuleManager has the following functions: